BerkeleyHCI/PolymorphicBlocks/getting-started.md

   4. Unlike the command-line option, this generates a netlist in the same directory as `blinky_skeleton.py`.
      In the IDE, you can configure where this goes via the run options at the top right:
      ![run menu](docs/ide/ide_run_config.png)
+- If you get an error along the lines of `ModuleNotFoundError: No module named 'deprecated'` or `ModuleNotFoundError: No module named 'google'`, this is because the Python dependencies hasn't been installed.
+  See the [IDE setup](#ide-setup) or [HDL setup](#hdl-only-setup) sections above for instructions on installing dependencies.

 ### Creating the microcontroller and LED